 In November of 2013 Jay released his first book Anchorboy from HarperCollins.
 He followed this up with the 2015 release Number Two: More Short Tales from a Very Tall Man.

 Dan O’Toole was part of Citytv’s launch in Vancouver, where he worked as an anchor and reporter.
 Originally from Peterborough, Ontario, Dan O’Toole graduated from Algonquin College in 1996 with a diploma in broadcasting.
 While in college, O’Toole called play-by-play for the Ottawa 67s.
 O’Toole moved to Vancouver in 1997 to work as a traffic reporter for CJJR-FM and CFUN-AM radio stations, reporting from a four-seater plane.
 In 1998, O’Toole moved to Fort McMurray, Alberta, where he worked as sports director for CJOK-FM and CKYX-FM radio stations for three years.
 While at the radio stations, O’Toole called play-by-play for the Fort McMurray Oil Barons of the AJHL.
 In 2000, O’Toole worked at CTV Edmonton as the Fort McMurray news reporter in the evenings while continuing to work as the radio sports director in the morning.
 In 2002, sportscasting would never be the same when TSN put these two behind a desk together.
-After a stint on Fox Sports Live, Dan returned to Canada in 2017 to co-host SC with Jay and Dan in 2017.
+After a stint on Fox Sports Live, Dan returned to Canada in 2017 to co-host SC with Jay and Dan in 2017 until 2021.